-The Bursar's Office generates billing statements on or before the 15th of each month for new account activity with full payment due by the 10th of the following month.
+The Bursar's Office generates billing statements at least monthly for new account activity with full payment due by the statement posted due date.

 For students, charges include tuition and fees, room, dining plan and other miscellaneous charges such as software and infirmary charges.
 Pending financial aid and scholarships are recorded in the financial aid and accounts receivable systems in anticipation of financial aid funds.
 The appearance of pending financial aid does not necessarily indicate that all requirements to finalize financial aid have been completed.
 To check on the status of pending financial aid, please contact the Office of University Scholarships and Financial Aid, 540/231-5179, or email email@example.com.
 Student tuition and fee charges are due by the established payment deadlines; however, pending financial aid will be reflected for no more than 60 days from the billing date the aid first appeared on the student's account to determine a net amount due from the student.
 The student is responsible for working with the Office of University Scholarships and Financial Aid to ensure that pending aid is resolved within 30 days of the initial payment due date.

 Failure to pay tuition and fees and/or to provide all required information for pending financial aid by the established payment deadlines may result in cancellation of classes, assessment of a late fee, and the loss of financial aid.
 If the matter is referred for collection to an attorney or to a collection agency, then the student will be liable for attorney's fees or additional collection fees of 33 1/3 % of the then unpaid balance.
 Requesting goods or services (including registration for courses) will be deemed to be acceptance of these terms.

 Faculty and staff charges include travel loans or parking fines.

 Other customers - the Bursar's office bills for various services provided by university departments.
 Payment must be received on or before the 10th day of the following month to prevent late penalties.